SlabyG/MS2-Project-/README.md

 ## Introduction
 ![Website](assets/images/mock-up.PNG)

+## UX

+#### Strategy - Project Goal

 Discover Romania is travel agent website that can book your favorite tour.
-Its purpose is to convince visitors to book tours directly throught the website and allow a nice and smooth navigation through the website and a natural flow of information.
+Its purpose is to promote National Heritage and to convince visitors to book tours directly throught the website and allow a nice and smooth navigation through the website and a natural flow of information.

-## UX
+#### Scope - Members Goal

+Is to be able to find the necesary information about the services provided and also to be able to navigate the website easely.

-#### User Stories
+#### Members Goal:
-As a user i want to:

 * be able to navigate the website
 * easy to understand where i am on the website